SandroHc/MCL-Editor/README.md

 Repository of MyCandyLove Editor, an offline fanfic creation tool.

 ## Contributing
-Run `npm install` to install all dev dependencies, including Gulp to compile SCSS and CoffeScript.
+Use `npm install` (or `yarn install`) to install all dev dependencies, needed to compile the SCSS.
+Use `npm build` to build the final, which will be available in the `dist/` folder.
+Use `npm start` to start the development server.

 Changes to the CSS should be made in the respective `.scss` file.
-Recompile using the command `gulp sass`.
+Recompile using the command `npm build`.

-Changes to the JS should be made in the respective `.coffee` script.
-Recompile using the command `gulp coffee`.
+Changes to the JS should be made in the respective `.js` script.
+Recompile using the command `npm build`.

 ## Authors
 Current maintainer of this project is [https://github.com/SandroHc](SandroHc).